oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

         </tr>
         <tr>
           <td>
-            Pass the result chucks and the user question to the LLM
+            Pass the result chunks and the user question to the LLM
           </td>
           <td>
             DBMS_VECTOR_CHAIN.UTL_TO_GENERATE_TEXT(messages, json(params_genai))